At a time where energy prices are constantly changing, some Aussie households may be wondering: can you switch energy providers if you’re in debt?

 - Providing options for customers in hardship, including relief schemes, payment plans, and strategies to reduce energy consumption.

-- Informing customers of services they may be eligible for, such as energy rebates, relief payments or financial counseling.
+- Informing customers of services they may be eligible for, such as energy rebates, relief payments or financial counselling.

 If you believe your consumer rights have been violated, you can also reach out to the Energy Ombudsman.